Batool Almarzouq

 I'm an honorary research fellow at the University of Liverpool and a Research Project Manager for AI for Multiple Long Term Conditions: Research Support Facility (AIM RSF) at the Alan Turing Institute.
 AIM RSF is part of a £23 million investment by the NIHR in AI, aimed at connecting researchers across consortia to ensure long-term, real-world impact for multi-morbidity.
 In addition, I have the privilege of being a part of the Open Science expert group by the International Association of Universities (IAU), representing Arab countries.
 The IAU, initiated by UNESCO, has been a vital global institution since 1950.
 My involvement in the Expert Group on Open Science involves developing recommendations and sharing best practices to guide universities in their transition towards Open Science.

-I advocate for inclusive and collaborative community spaces to enable purposeful human-centred adoption of open research practices, tools and culture.
-I lead the Open Science community Saudi Arabia (OSCSA) which introduces and contextualizes Open Science practices in Arabic-speaking countries.
+I advocate for transforming cultural norms to facilitate the adoption of open research practices, tools, and ethos, while addressing the existing power dynamics and inequalities in knowledge production.
+I believes that Open science is fundamentally about decolonisation by challenging the legacy of settler colonialism, which often marginalised Indigenous knowledge systems, and by promoting the integration and respect of these diverse perspectives in the broader scientific discourse I lead the Open Science community Saudi Arabia (OSCSA) which introduces and contextualises Open Science practices in Arabic-speaking countries.
 I'm also a Content Subject Matter Expert (SME) in NASA's Transform to Open Science (TOPS).
 I am also a co-organiser of the FAIR Digital Object Implementation Summit, a global gathering of experts working on FDO implementations, with a mission to advance data science and data infrastructure.
 I was appointed as a jury member (2024-2026) for The Einstein Foundation Award for Promoting Quality in Research (Berlin), where I contribute to recognising and promoting research that emphasises rigour, reliability, robustness, and transparency in the natural sciences, social sciences, and humanities.

 Profile Picture for Batool Almarzouq